-European Hornet Behaviors & Dangers
+European Hornet Behaviors, Threats, or Dangers

 Although large and fierce-looking, European hornets will not sting unless threatened and tend to leave people alone.
 However, this hornet is capable of stinging multiple times, and those that may be allergic to their venom should seek medical attention when stung.
-European hornets can cause issues for homeowners by nesting in barns, hollow trees in yards, wall voids or attics.
+European hornets can cause issues for homeowners by nesting in barns, hollow trees in yards, wall voids, or attics.
 When food becomes scarce in late summer, they look for sugary foods and may destroy fruit trees.
 These hornets are attracted to porch lights at night and will sometimes bang up against windows, causing many a distressed homeowner.
-If a European hornet nest is suspected on your property, it is always best to contact a professional stinging insect control company.
+If a European hornet nest is suspected on your property, it is always best to contact a professional stinging insect exterminator.